perses/perses/docs/concepts/project.md

 You have to own a project to be able to create a dashboard in Perses.

 ## How it can be used
-### In the CLI:

-You can use the [Project API](../api/project.md) in order to get a single or list of projects, create, update and delete a single project.

 ### In the Perses UI: